What to Expect When You’re Expecting During COVID-19

 Learn more about the enhanced safety precautions in place at UT Health Austin.

-The Women’s Health Institute is also conducting telehealth appointments for contraception counseling, whether it be for information on choosing the type of contraception that’s right for you or concerns, such as irregular bleeding, while using a particular contraception.
-If you’d like to make an appointment with UT Health Austin’s Women’s Health Institute, call 1-833-UT-CARES (1-833-883-2737) or visit here.
+UT Health Austin is also conducting telehealth appointments for contraception counseling, whether it be for information on choosing the type of contraception that’s right for you or concerns, such as irregular bleeding, while using a particular contraception.
+For more information or to make an appointment with UT Health Austin’s Complex Contraception service, call 1-833-UT-CARES (1-833-883-2737) or visit here.